L3MON4D3/LuaSnip/DOC.md

 - `condition`: the condition-function.
 The snippet will be expanded only if it returns true (default is a function that just returns true) (the function is called before the text is modified in any way).
+               Some parameters are passed to the function: The line up to the cursor, the matched trigger and the captures (table).
 - `callbacks`: Contains functions that are called upon enterin/leaving a node.
                To print text upon entering the second node of a snippet, set `callbacks` should be set as follows: